 Elementary AssessmentsGeorgia Milestones

 The Georgia Milestones Assessment System (Georgia Milestones) is a comprehensive summative assessment program spanning grades 3 through high school.
 Georgia Milestones measures how well students have learned the knowledge and skills outlined in the state-adopted content standards in language arts, mathematics, science, and social studies.
-Students in grades 3 through 8 will take an end-of-grade assessment in ELA and Math, grades 5 and 8 will also take Science and Social Studies, while high school students will take an end-of-course assessment for each of the eight courses designated by the State Board of Education.
+Students in grades 3 through 8 will take an end-of-grade assessment in ELA and Math, grades 5 and 8 will also take Science, and grade 8 will take Social Studies.
+High school students will take an end-of-course assessment for each of the four courses designated by the State Board of Education.

 Features the Georgia Milestone Assessment System include: